stacks-network/gaia/deploy/setup_linux.md

 # Setup a local GAIA hub with docker-compose on Linux

 Steps to setup a GAIA hub on a Linux server (fresh install).
-This example is using Debian 11, but should work on any Linux distribution.
+This example is using Debian, but should work on any Linux distribution.

 This configuration will setup the following 4 docker containers: